-This Easy Shrimp Yaki Udon recipe will be on your dinner rotation FOR SURE!
-Chewy noodles, shrimp and veggies are pan fried in a delicious sauce that’s ready in 10 minutes flat making it the perfect weeknight meal!
+This Easy Shrimp Yaki Udon recipe will be on your dinner rotation for sure!
+Chewy noodles, fresh shrimp, and veggies are pan-fried in a delicious sauce that’s ready in 10 minutes flat, making it the perfect weeknight meal!

 If I am ever at a Chinese (or any Asian) restaurant, my default order is ALWAYS noodles!
-My absolute favorite are thick udon noodles with either chicken or shrimp in a delicious sauce….we KNOW the secret is in the udon noodle sauce!!!!
+My absolute favorite is thick udon noodles with either chicken or shrimp in a delicious sweet, and savory sauce.
+And don’t you know the secret is in the udon noodle sauce!

-This recipe gives you everything you want in takeout noodles but without TONS of fat and oil making these udon noodles pretty darn healthy!
-Throw in some veggies and protein and dinner is served…in about 10 minutes.
-Yes, you are Superman.
+This easy recipe gives you everything you want in takeout noodles without all the fat, making the noodle dish pretty darn healthy!
+Throw in some veggies and bulk it up with protein, and dinner is served – in about 10 minutes.

 WHY YOU’LL LOVE THIS RECIPE

 - The sauce!
-It’s a little tangy, a little sweet and coats the noodles just perfectly.
+It’s a little tangy and sweet, and coats the silky udon noodles perfectly.

-- This udon recipe is much more healthy than takeout stir fry udon!
-There is MUCH less oil in this recipe than in takeout versions!
+- This udon recipe is much more healthy than takeout stir-fried udon noodles!

-You’ll need the following ingredients to make this delicious yaki udon:
+You’ll need the following ingredients to make this delicious shrimp yaki udon:

 Soy Sauce: If you can find dark soy sauce–fantastic!
-If not, I prefer low sodium soy sauce for this recipe.
-Dark soy sauce can typically be found at Asian stores and some more speciality stores like Whole Foods.
+If not, I prefer low-sodium soy sauce for this recipe.
+Look for dark soy sauce in Asian stores and specialty stores like Whole Foods.
 Don’t stress if you can’t find it!
 It’s more for color.

-Hoisin Sauce: Hoisin sauce made from fermented soy beans mixed with some spices and sugar.
+Hoisin Sauce: Hoisin sauce is made from fermented soy beans mixed with spices and sugar.
 It has a sweet, rich flavor.
-It can be found in the Asian section of most chain grocery stores.
+You can find this sauce in the Asian section of most chain grocery stores.

 HOW TO MAKE SHRIMP YAKI UDON: STEP BY STEP